 Viscose Vs. Rayon – Which is Best?

-When discussing the properties of viscose vs. rayon in the bedding industry it is important to understand that the two are extremely similar – in many cases exactly the same!
+When discussing the properties of viscose and rayon in the bedding industry it is important to understand that the two are extremely similar – in many cases exactly the same!
 Both have a luxurious silky feel, and both are manufactured using regenerated cellulose.
 That is cellulose that has undergone a physical or chemical change.

 Hypoallergenic Properties: What is the difference between viscose rayon (Viscose) and bamboo rayon (Rayon)?
 To begin with, the bamboo fiber is naturally hypoallergenic, meaning that it is an excellent material for those subject to allergies.
 It is a bedding material unlikely to cause allergic reactions.
 Here are some other important differences between viscose and bamboo cellulose rayon.